The construction of a useful instrument known as a voltage tester is explained in this article.

 How to Build:

-- Connect the emitter of Q2 to the ground.
+- Connect the base of Q2 to the emitter of Q1.

-- Connect the positive voltage supply Vcc to the positive terminal of the piezo buzzer.
+- Connect the piezo buzzers positive terminal to the positive voltage source Vcc.

-- Connect the probes negative lead to the common or negative supply of the PCB under test.
+- Connect the negative probe lead to the PCB getting tested as common or negative supply.

-- Connect the probes positive lead to the input signal.
+- Connect the input signal to the probes positive lead.

 Conclusion:

-A logic probe, circuit is a handy tool for quickly assessing the status of digital signals in a circuit aiding in the identification of faulty components or incorrect signal levels.
+One useful tool for quickly checking the status of digital signals in a circuit is a logic probe circuit which helps in detecting component failures or improper signal levels.

 Leave a Reply